xmake-io/xrepo-cmake/README.md

 xrepo install --mode=release --configs='mt=true,shared=true' 'gflags 2.2.2'
 ```

 Only the first call to the above command will compile and install the package.
-So `xrepo_package` always calls the above command to ensure the package is installed.
+To speed up cmake configuration, `xrepo` command will only be executed when the
+package is not installed or `xrepo_package` parameters have changed.

 After package installation, because we are using CMake instead of Xmake, we have
 to get package installation information by ourself. `xrepo fetch` command does